Alley Cat (1983) – 4NERDS Master Game Page

 A strange, funny, and deeply memorable early computer game where a black cat turns a city alley into a launchpad for mini-adventures: chasing birds, dodging dogs, raiding fishbowls, stalking mice, and scrambling toward feline romance with pure 1980s mischief.

-Release: 1983 Platform: Atari 8-bit / IBM PC era Genre: Action / Platform-Style Mini-Game Collection Players: 1 Designer: Bill Williams
+Release: 1983 Platform: Atari 8-bit / IBM PC / PCjr Genre: Action / Mini-Game Platformer Players: 1 Designer: Bill Williams

 • Instant personality: Alley Cat feels mischievous, funny, and recognizably alive within seconds.

-• Mini-game variety: each room adds a distinct objective, helping the game stay fresh far longer than a simple one-screen action title.
+• Mini-game variety: each room adds a distinct objective, helping the game feel larger than its modest technical scale.

 “Part alley platformer, part cartoon chaos, part childhood memory.”